GREATDANELADY.COM

 Why Are Probiotics So Important?

-The use of beneficial bacterias (probiotics) are critical to maintaining a strong immune system, so if using an antibiotic you must ALWAYS feed a probiotics at the same time, to keep the gut reseeded with good bacteria.
+The use of beneficial bacterias bacteria are critical to maintaining a strong immune system, so if using an antibiotic you must ALWAYS feed a probiotics at the same time, to keep the gut reseeded with good bacteria.
 The antibiotics will kill off the good AND the bad bacteria, but as you reseed the gut with good bacteria (probiotics), it will take hold even though some is lost due to antibiotics.
 Give probiotics AM and PM when you are on an antibiotic.
-(See Puppy Feed Program)
+(See Blackwatch Puppy Feed Program)

 An Illustration: Think of it this way….you have a new apartment with few nice pieces of furniture, and the longer you live there the more you will add to your collection of nice furniture to make an environment of harmony and balance.
+But along comes your new roommate who brings his flea market furniture, a lava lamp, some crates, bricks and boards making demands on your space.
+Before you know it…your "Feng Shui" interior is in chaos!

-This is like the environment of the gut…in the beginning it has a few good bacteria (probiotics) living there, gaining strength and multiplying in harmony and balance.
+This is like the environment of the gut…in the beginning it has a few good bacteria living there, gaining strength and multiplying in harmony and balance.
 Then along comes other factors like stress, vaccines, antibiotics, diet, and rapid growth, teething, all making demands on the body, it can’t handle all this at once and there is chaos on the weak immune system.

 The role of good bacteria is to keep the bad bacteria (pathogens) and the yeast/fungus in check, and stops them from causing chaos in the form of secondary infections or a systemic yeast infection, therefore keeping a good balance within the digestive tract.